pymanga/pyMANGA/web/content/en/contribution/Style.md

 #### File Names
 Filenames should be camel case and do not include underscores (_) or dashes (-).
 The name must match the class that is defined in the file.

-In addition to the general naming scheme the template implementation should be placed in a file named MyTemplateClass-impl.h.
-This file gets included at the end of the header file MyTemplateClass.h.
 #### Type Names
-Type names start with a capital letter and have a capital letter for each new word, with no underscores: MyExcitingClass, MyExcitingEnum.
+Type names start with a capital letter and have a capital letter for each new word, with no underscores: *MyExcitingClass*, *MyExcitingEnum*.
 #### Variable Names
-Variable names are lowercase names with underscores: _my_exciting_member_variable.
+Variable names are lowercase names with underscores: *_my_exciting_member_variable*.
 But be consistent in a file!
 #### Function Names
 Function names should represent an action.
 Regular functions start lowercase an then camel case.
-Accessors and mutators match the name of the variable with a "get" or "set" prefix: doSomeStuff(), doSomeStuffOnThing(), getMyExcitingMemberVariable(), setMyExcitingMemberVariable().
+Accessors and mutators match the name of the variable with a "get" or "set" prefix: *doSomeStuff()*, *doSomeStuffOnThing()*, *getMyExcitingMemberVariable()*, *setMyExcitingMemberVariable()*.

 ## Comments